 The course is made up of four on-line self-guided learning modules*, remote feedback from a tutor of a supervised session** and a 90 minute virtual classroom session ***

-- *self-guided means that there is no tutor present and you work through the modules independently.
+- * Self-guided means that there is no tutor present and you work through the modules independently.
 The modules use a variety of learning activities including videos and interactive tasks.
-Please see the sample video of part of a module below.

 - *** A virtual classroom is a teaching and learning environment, where participants can interact, communicate, engage with learning resources, view and discuss presentations, while working in groups all in an online setting.

 This module starts by looking at some of the different motivations for running, barriers to running and how to overcome them.
 It continues by exploring different types of runner and how to safely cater for them all.